CharnelMouse/duel52/README.md

 A program for playing Duel 52, to practise domain modelling for card games.

-Work in progress: UI in place, basic play rules implemented.
+Work in progress: primitive UI in place, basic play rules implemented.
 Need to implement card abilities.

 - Basic actions: play card, activate, attack, make pair.
 Cards ready at the end of the turn.
-- Players only see known information (except who's peeked at face-down cards).
+- Players only see known information (except who's peeked at face-down cards, the console UI is verbose enough as it is).
 - Bases become activatable when the draw pile empties.
 - After the draw pile runs out, lanes are counted as won while only one player has cards there.
 - Lanes have no "memory" WRT being won: a won lane is no longer won if it gets emptied by Move powers.
+- We only check for death after resolving all triggered abilities.
+Specific rulings motivating this:
-- A Vampiric card on 1 health killing a Retaliate survives, and dying Taunt cards still protect non-Taunt cards in that lane, so current working model is that we only check for deaths after resolving all triggered abilities.
+  - A Vampiric card on 1 health killing a Retaliate survives.
+  - Dying Taunt cards still protect non-Taunt cards in that lane.
 - Won lane counts are only used to check for victory once the player hands are all empty, since lanes cannot then be un-won.
   - Strictly speaking, the game ends when no one can take an action, but checking when hands are empty speeds things up.
+  - We can only check early under the assumption that you can't be forced to vacate a won lane.
+For example, the Move power is always optional.
+This assumption might change if we ever allow the use of variant power sets.
 - Card ability implementation progress:
   - View
     - Draw a card [implemented]